konrad-gibaszewski/gitHub-autoPull-PHP/README.md

-# GitHub web hook auto pull service for PHP
+# GitHub web hook auto pull for PHP

 __GitHub automatic pull script__ keeps your project's remote installation up-to-date by automatically pulling all changes pushed to that project's GitHub repository.
 All automatic pulls are logged into a file.